How to Propagate Jade Plants From Stem or Leaf Cuttings

 To add to their list of benefits, they are also incredibly easy to propagate from either stem or leaf cuttings.
 There are only a few easy steps to follow and before you know it, you will have baby Jade plants to put in each room of your home.
 So let’s dig into our step-by-step guide to propagating Jade plants.

-If you’d prefer to watch a video about Jade plant in addition to reading about it (or instead of) you can watch Madison, our very own gardening expert at All About Gardening walk through this process in the video below.
+If you’d prefer to watch a video about Jade plant propagation in addition to reading about it (or instead of) you can watch Madison, our very own gardening expert at All About Gardening walk through this process in the video below.
 If not, keep on reading to explore each piece, step by step!

 About Jade Plants